 If you use a volume pedal, those can go at the very beginning, or just before your delay.
 If you’re thinking of utilizing your amps signal in and out, go right ahead, delays and reverbs benefit greatly from using signal loops on amps.

-For more info on Ernie Ball Instrument Cables go here.
+Click here for more information on Ernie Ball Instrument Cables.